hezhaobin/2021-Data-Skills/workshop/W13-alignment-data/README.md

 q # exit the tview window to access the IGV
 ```

-### The Integrated Genomics Viewer
+### The Integrated Genomics Viewer (recommended)
-There are two ways you can access the IGV for this workshop:
+To access the IGV for this workshop:
+1. Make sure that you have X11 forwarding turned on when you initiated `ssh`, like this: `ssh -Y hawkid@argon.hpc.uiowa.edu`
 1. Download IGV in Argon
     ```bash
     $ wget https://data.broadinstitute.org/igv/projects/downloads/2.8/IGV_Linux_2.8.2.zip